Open Enrollment for 2020

 Step 2: Follow Along With an Open Enrollment Guide

 Making your Open Enrollment selections can admittedly be tricky – we are required by the state to use specific language that can often be confusing (sometimes, yes, you have to “elect” in order to “waive”).
-Once Open Enrollment begins, you will be able to refer to the following resources while making your selections in Workday:
+Refer to the following resources while making your selections in Workday:

-- Open Enrollment User Guide: (Coming soon!)
-Provides step-by-step how-to instructions for the entire selection process.
+- Open Enrollment User Guide: Provides step-by-step how-to instructions for the entire selection process in Workday.

-- Open Enrollment Video Series: (Coming soon!)
-This series of Open Enrollment videos demonstrates the steps you’ll take in Workday.
+- Open Enrollment Video Series: This series of Open Enrollment videos demonstrates the steps you’ll take in Workday.

 Step 3: Check Your Work Before Submitting